neuroeddu/AutomatedCiliaMeasurements/release/README.md

 ## Linux/Mac

-### Install

-To install the application, run `source install.sh`.
-This creates a Python virutal environment `venv`, installs the wheel into it, and activates the virtual environment.

-### Run

-To run the GUI, run the installer as specified above and then run `sh run.sh`.
-If you wish to use the CLI, make sure you have the application installed in your Python binary (if you ran the installer, this is in the `venv` virtual environment) and run `automated_cilia_measurements --help`.
+First, navigate to the Linux_and_Mac folder.
+To run the GUI, run `sh gui.sh`.
+To use the CLI,  run `sh install.sh`, `source ../venv/bin/activate` and finally `automated_cilia_measurements --help`.

 ## Windows

+First, navigate to the Windows folder in the File Explorer.
+To run the GUI, right click on `gui.ps1` and select `Run in Powershell`.
+To use the CLI, right click on `install.ps1` and select `Run in Powershell`.
+Then, in a Powershell terminal (while running as administrator and making sure you have the correct permissions to run commands), type `. "../venv/Scripts/activate.ps1"` and run `automated_cilia_measurements --help`.